Pano2VR Preferences – Settings

 This sets the maximum image width for when uploading to Google Street View.
 The default is set to 12,000 pixels.

 FFmpeg is a free software project that produces libraries and programs for handling multimedia data.
-Pano2VR can use FFmpeg to create poster frames when adding videos to the Viewer and for video conversion in the Panoramic Video Wizard.
+Pano2VR can use FFmpeg to create poster frames when adding videos to the Viewer and for video conversion.

 Executable – After downloading FFmpeg, click, Choose, and select the FFmpeg executable you have downloaded.
 This tells Pano2VR where to find it so it can use the program to create the poster frames.